 Joe Doyle, Intellectual Property Manager, Enterprise Ireland outlines the impact Brexit will have on Intellectual Property

-There are many seismic shifts predicted for when the UK exits the EU on March 29th 2019.
+There are many seismic shifts predicted in the UK’s future relationship with the EU.
 Some are quite apparent, but others are below the surface and don’t receive the same level of public attention.
 Intellectual Property (IP), for example, may appear to be a side issue to more pressing political and economic concerns but IP is, in fact, fundamental to trade and innovation within and across borders.

 A 2016 study by the European Union Intellectual Property Office (EUIPO) attributed 28% of jobs (60 million) in the EU to IP intensive industries.
 That accounts for 42% (€5.7 trillion) of total EU economic activity and 90% of EU trade with the rest of the world.
 The study showed that, in Ireland, IP intensive industries accounted for 24% of employment and contributed to 53.8% of GDP.

 So how does Brexit affect IP?
 Fundamentally, IP is territorial i.e. IP rights (IPR) only apply in the territories where the IP is registered or legally recognised.
 If the territory changes, then so too does the IPR.
 In recent years, attempts have been made to harmonise IP frameworks across the EU to give companies predictable and efficient protection for their innovation throughout the economic area.
 For example, the EU Trade Mark (EU TM) and the Registered Community Design (RCD) are IP protections that apply across the whole EU territory via a single application, thereby reducing cost and administration.
 The implication of Brexit, for companies trading in the UK and relying on EU-wide IP, is what happens when the UK falls outside the EU territory?
 To put it another way, in IP terms, Brexit means the earth (or part of it) will effectively move.